TLBurnett3/CGH/README.md

 For Example: CGH ./Cfg/Bunny/Bunny.json

 During execution, CGH generates a ProofImage.png and the QStat.png.
 The QStat.png is a row record of rendered rows.
-If CGH is interrupt, the QStat.png informs CGH where to start rendering again.
+If CGH is interrupted, the QStat.png informs CGH where to start rendering again.
 It must be deleted to re-render a full dataset.
 When the WaveField parameter is on, the pixel wavefront is recorded by row into the "OutPath/WaveField" directory.
 See below.

 ### JSon File Description